vincentdoerig/latex-css/README.md

 You can find a [demo of supported languages] on the [docs website].

-## Acknowledgements

-This project was originally inspired by [LatexCSS] which we used as a starting point.
-From there, elements from the [modern css reset] were incorporated.
-We even integrated a sidenote system based on work from the [Tufte CSS] project.
-Our [HTML5 markup test page] is also based on [@cbracco]'s [HTML5 Test Page].

 ## Development

 ❤️ Contributions, feedback and issues are welcome!
 If you want to see something